m7a/bo-z80-ti84plus-trtotp/README.md

  2. There are not enough ressources to process modern crypto like AES or PBKDEF2.

-This proof of concept application propoes a sort of “might work” solution for the second problem while leaving the first problem unresolved.
+This proof of concept application proposes a sort of “might work” solution for the second problem while leaving the first problem unresolved.

 TOTP seeds are worth protecting while stored at rest.
-An usual modern approach to protect them with a password could be as follows: Use a password based key derivation function to derive an encryption key and then use a strong cryptographic primitive like AES-GCM to encrypt the data.
+A usual modern approach to protect them with a password could be as follows: Use a password based key derivation function to derive an encryption key and then use a strong cryptographic primitive like AES-GCM to encrypt the data.
 This approach does not